© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Three round barrows 100m north west of Andover Lodge: part of a round barrow cemetery in Barrow Field Clumps, Cholderton Park is a scheduled monument protected by Historic England under reference 1014707.
 View the official record →

-Three round barrows 100m north west of Andover Lodge is a scheduled ancient monument comprising three burial mounds forming part of a Bronze Age cemetery within Barrow Field Clumps, Cholderton Park, Hampshire.
+Three round barrows 100m north west of Andover Lodge is part of a Bronze Age burial cemetery located within Barrow Field Clumps in Cholderton Park, Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014707.

 Three round barrows 100m north west of Andover Lodge: part of a round barrow cemetery in Barrow Field Clumps, Cholderton Park is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014707.